Save the Dates vs Wedding Invitations - whats the difference?

 As it gets closer to your wedding date, you’ll need to send out formal invitations.
 The role of your Invitation is both to invite your guests and to give more detail about your event.
 Your invitation should formally invite your friends and family to come to celebrate the marriage between you and your partner with invitational lines written from yourselves and / or your families.
 Your invitation should also include all of the information your guests need to attend - this includes venues and times on the invitation card itself, along with any additional information you want to include in extra cards such as RSVP, accommodation information, maps and directions, transport and travel information.
 There is really no limit to the amount of detail to include, provided it is relevant and styled consistently with the main invitation.

-Collette suite Invitation design, letterpress printed in Dusty Pink and Taupe inks on Soft white 100% cotton paper
+Claire suite Invitation design, letterpress printed in Black ink on Wite 100% cotton paper

 When to Send a Save-the-Date – and Do You Need to?